 At the 1- and 3-year follow-up visits, probing depth (PD) and bleeding on probing (BoP) were recorded.
 Marginal bone loss and survival and success rates were recorded.
 Complications were divided into technical and biological categories.

-Lithium Disilicate CAD/CAM group and Monolithic Zirconia CAD/CAM group had comparable clinical outcomes with a survival rate of 100%.
+The survival rate of Lithium Disilicate CAD/CAM group and Monolithic Zirconia CAD/CAM group were 100% and they recorded comparable clinical outcomes.

 In the lithium disilicate CAD/CAM group 89% of the participants were free of technical complications.